 4.2 For deliveries to countries outside the European Union, additional costs may arise which are beyond the Seller’s control.
 They shall be borne by the Client.
 Such costs are,for example, money transfer costs (transfer fees, exchange rate charges) or customs duties or import taxes.

 4.3 Payment can be made using one of the methods mentioned in the Seller’s online shop.

 4.4 If payment in advance has been agreed upon, payment shall be due immediately upon conclusion of the contract.

-5.1 Goods are generally delivered on dispatch route to the delivery address indicated by the Client, unless otherwise agreed.
+5.1 Goods are generally delivered on dispatch route to the delivery address indicated by the Client, unless otherwise agreed upon.
 For the transaction procedure the delivery address specified by the Client in the ordering process shall be applicable.
-By way of derogation, when choosing the payment method PayPal, the delivery address provided by the Client to PayPal at the time of payment shall be applicable.
+By way of derogation, when choosing the payment method PayPal, the delivery address provided by the Client to PayPal at the time of payment shall be decisive.

-5.2 Should the assigned transport company return the goods to the Seller, because delivery to the Client was not possible, the Client bears the costs for the unsuccessful dispatch.
-This shall not apply, if the Client hereby exercises his right of cancellation, or if he/she has been temporarily impeded to receive the offered service, unless the Seller has notified the Client for a reasonable time in advance about the service.
+5.2 Should the assigned transport company return the goods to the Seller because delivery to the Client was not possible, the Client bears the costs for the unsuccessful dispatch.
+This shall not apply, if the Client hereby exercises his right of cancellation, or if he has been temporarily prevented from receiving the offered service, unless the Seller has provided the Client with reasonable advance notice about the service.

 5.4 The risk of accidental destruction and accidental deterioration of the sold goods shall in principle be transferred to the Client when they come into the physical possession of the Client or a person identified by the Client to take possession of the goods.
 Should the Client act as a trader, the risk of accidental destruction and accidental deterioration in the event of a sale by dispatch shall be transferred upon delivery of the goods to a qualified transport person at the Seller's place of business.